imrafaelmerino/JIO/README.md

 ```

-As you can see the function `debugExp` is recursive.
-As the eval of the `SwitchExp` is
+As mentioned earlier, the `debugExp` function is recursive.
+Since the `eval` subexpression of the `SwitchExp` is
-an `IfElseExp`, you can see the events associated to the evaluation of the expressions
-`SwitchExp-eval-predicate` and `SwitchExp-eval-alternative`.
+an `IfElseExp`, you can see events associated with it: `SwitchExp-eval-predicate` and `SwitchExp-eval-alternative`.

 ## <a name="Installation"><a/> Installation